Tatsunoko Vs. Capcom: etc, etc, etc

 • Hajime Wakai

-These are all composers who worked on several Nintendo games in the past or recently worked on big-name Nintendo games. → Read the rest
+These are all composers who worked on several Nintendo games in the past or recently worked on big-name Nintendo games.
+Pretty much guaranteed that some of their work would make it in. → Your right post comes off?

 Best Game Ever – Lumines 2